 In terms of the Institute, a change needed to happen in the area of Institute leadership, i.e. away from the guru-type, master/authority type of leadership, which was predominant in the 1990’es.
-So a form of leadership was introduced, which centered its focus on the MESSAGE rather than the Messenger, meaning: it was time to direct people’s focus on to MA-URI and the many gifts it offers.
-This meant that a new emphasis was put on high personal standards and professional integrity among students and trainers as well as within the Institute; and the emphasis on PRINCIPLES and quality introduced the concept of going for excellence in every aspect of life.
+So a form of leadership was introduced, which centered its focus on the MESSAGE rather than on the Messenger, meaning: It was time to direct people’s focus on to MA-URI and the many gifts it offers.
+This meant that a new emphasis was put on high personal standards and professional integrity among students and Trainers as well as within the Institute.
+And the emphasis on PRINCIPLES and quality introduced the concept and endeavour of going for excellence in every aspect of life.

 Since 2008 another important change was introduced, namely the practice of sharing workshop benefits and responsibilities.
-So in 2008 all level 4 workshops were given over to the Beginner Trainers, which meant that they now were in charge of the whole Module 1 training programme.
-And in the following years other Institute created programmes were given over to qualified Trainers for the expansion of their businesses.
+So in 2008 all level 4 workshops were given over to the Beginner Trainers.
+This meant that they now were in charge of the whole Module 1 training programme.
+And in the following years, other Institute created programmes were given over to qualified Trainers for the expansion of their businesses.

 Giving over the full Module 1 training to Beginner Trainers had the significant consequence that the Institute buildings now lost their purpose as the Training Centre for MA-URI Healing Arts in Europe.
 With the recession having a profound effect on students’ financial situation in e.g. Poland and Lithuania, Hungary and Romania, our spontaneous decision was to take over the travelling and offer a European version of the Module 2 Training to students in Poland, Hungary and Lithuania.
 This meant that the Institute could again become the ‘floating Island’ it started out as!
 Interesting development, indeed!